NFL Rumors: Steve Belichick May Be Following His Dad’s Path To The Top Of The NFL

 Bill Belichick was credited with the defensive gameplan that thwarted the high-flying Buffalo Bills offense in Super Bowl XXV, leading the Giants to what was then one of the biggest upsets in Super Bowl history.
 Steve Belichick appears to have taken the same shine to the defensive side of the ball, taking on greater responsibilities with the Patriots since the departure of defensive coordinator Brian Flores to become head coach of the Miami Dolphins.

-The Patriots players seem to agree with the promotion for Steve Belichick, saying the unit is working well under his leadership.
+Patriots players seem to agree with the promotion for Steve Belichick, saying the unit is working well under his leadership.

 “We’ve started to gel with [Steve Belichick], knowing what he’s going to call and the way he thinks through the game,” Patriots safety Terrence Brooks recently told the Boston Herald, via CBS Sports.

 “I remember before one of his first games calling it, he was a little nervous, and I had to shake him up a little bit and pep talk him up and tell him that he’s one of the best.”

 Jerod Mayo, the Patriots’ inside linebacker coach, told Yahoo Sports that Steve Belichick has much the same personality as his dad.
 Steve is also a student of the game with a deep appreciation of its history and a strong command of X’s and O’s, Mayo said.

 It’s not clear if Steve Belichick would be on track to become an NFL coach himself, but it may not be happening with the Patriots anytime soon.
 As CBS Sports noted this week, Belichick appears to be going back on his statement made back in 2009 that he couldn’t see himself coaching into his 70s.
-Belichick was 57 at the time he made the statement, and said now that he’s actually closer to 70, he’s not so sure he wants to quit.
+Belichick was 57 at the time he made the statement and said now that he’s actually closer to 70, he’s not so sure he wants to quit.